 Ryan Turner is usually referred to as the Business Dude.

-Turner serves as Board Chairman of The Giving Kitchen in addition to serving as the 2015 Board Chairman of the Georgia Restaurant Association.
+Turner serves as Board Chairman of The Giving Kitchen and was the 2015 Board Chairman of the Georgia Restaurant Association.
 Turner was named the 2014 Business Person of the Year by The Metro Atlanta Chamber and the Atlanta Business Chronicle in the Experienced Entrepreneur category.
+He was named a Who’s Who in the Atlanta Business Chronicle’s 2016 Hospitality Quarterly.

 Originally from Maine, he attended the University of Vermont, did a term of service with Americorps along the border of Mexico, carpetbagged his way to the Atlanta in 1995, looking for a Georgia Peach, a job, and some warm weather (in that order).
-He ultimately found all three and now lives in Smyrna nearly right above Muss & Turner’s with his wife, Shelley and two young children.
+He ultimately found all three and now lives in Smyrna with his wife, Shelley, and two children.

-Muss spends his time assisting wherever needed in daily operations while guarding the “mothership” Muss & Turner’s.
+Muss spends his time assisting wherever needed in daily operations while managing Muss & Turner’s East Cobb.
 You’ll know he is originally from Boston as soon as he opens his mouth.
 Sorry ladies, Muss is married and lives in Smyrna with his wife, two kids and dog.
 In his spare time, he loves to spend time on his hunting lease and cooking: his passion for food is not left at work.
 Muss is a founding board member of The Giving Kitchen and takes an active role every year and executing TEAM HIDI, their primary fundraising event.